-At December 31, 2021, the Company had \$129,000 outstanding under the Revolving Credit Facility and \$150,000 outstanding under the Term Loan.
-At December 31, 2021 the interest rate on the Revolving Credit Facility and the Term Loan was 1.75% and 4.13%, respectively.
-The Revolving Credit Facility matures on August 1, 2022, and the Company has the option to extend the maturity date for one additional year subject to the payment of an extension fee and certain other conditions.
-The Term Loan matures on August 1, 2023.
-As of December 31, 2021 the Company had \$71,000 available for borrowing under the Revolving Credit Facility, subject to the terms and conditions, including compliance with the covenants, of the Amended and Restated Credit Agreement that governs the Credit Facility.
+At December 31, 2022, the Company had \$102,000 outstanding under the Revolving Credit Facility and \$575,000 outstanding under the Term Loan.
+At December 31, 2022 the interest rates on the Revolving Credit Facility and the Term Loan were 6.12% and 4.28%, respectively.
+The Revolving Credit Facility matures on February 3, 2026, and the Company has the option to extend the maturity date for one additional year subject to the payment of an extension fee and certain other conditions.
+The Term Loan matures on February 3, 2027.
+As of December 31, 2022 the Company had a maximum amount of \$98,000 available for borrowing under the Revolving Credit Facility, subject to the terms and conditions of the Credit Agreement that governs the Credit Facility, including compliance with the covenants which could further limit the amount available.
+Although all of the amount available under the Revolving Credit Facility is available to pay off existing mortgages, due to the covenant limitations, the Company expects to have substantially less than all \$98,000 available to draw or otherwise undertake as additional debt as a result of, among other things, completing the aforementioned Transaction and increasing the amount of the Term Loan.

 The Company's performance of the obligations under the Credit Facility, including the payment of any outstanding indebtedness under the Credit Facility, is guaranteed by certain subsidiaries of the Company, including each of the subsidiaries of the Company which owns or leases any of the properties included in the pool of unencumbered properties comprising the borrowing base.
-Additional properties will be added to and removed from the pool from time to time to support amounts borrowed under the Credit Facility.
-At December 31, 2021, there were 30 properties included in the pool of unencumbered properties.
+Additional properties will be added to and removed from the pool from time to time to support amounts borrowed under the Credit Facility so long as at any time there are at least fifteen unencumbered properties with an unencumbered pool value of \$300,000 or more.
+At December 31, 2022, there were 46 properties included in the pool of unencumbered properties.